Migwel/blog/_posts/2020-10-17-Tournify_Discord_Bot.markdown

 # Getting in touch

 If you have questions or suggestions, feel free to join the discord channel using [this link](https://discord.gg/D6GvMuR)

+#Source code
+If you are interested in how it's build and want to contribute, you can check the code on [Github](https://github.com/Migwel/tournify_discord_bot)